Henry Grady Hotel

 The Henry Grady Hotel was a hotel in downtown Atlanta, Georgia, United States.
 The building, designed by architect G. Lloyd Preacher, was completed in 1924 at the intersection of Peachtree Street and Cain Street, on land owned by the government of Georgia that had previously been occupied by the official residence of the governor.
 The hotel, which was named after journalist Henry W. Grady, was owned by the state and leased to operators.
 During the mid-1900s, the hotel typically served as the residence of state legislators during the legislative sessions, and it was an important location for politicking, with President Jimmy Carter (who had previously served in the Georgia State Senate) later saying, "[m]ore of the state's business was probably conducted in the Henry Grady than in the state capitol".
 In the late 1960s, the government decided to not renew the building's lease when it expired in 1972, and it was demolished that year.
-The land was sold to developers and the Peachtree Plaza Hotel was built on the site.
-At the time of its completion in 1976, it was the tallest hotel building in the world.
+The land was sold to developers and the Peachtree Plaza Hotel was built on the site, with construction completed in 1976.